 The Arsenal Group has had a long-standing commitment towards ethical, social and environmental responsibility within its business.
-We comply with all applicable labour laws relating to working terms and conditions, including pay, and we place great emphasis on the fair and equal treatment of all our staff.
+We comply with all applicable labour laws relating to working terms and conditions, including pay, and we place great emphasis on equality and diversity.

 The Arsenal Group is committed to seeking to ensure that modern slavery does not exist in its business or supply chain.
 As part of that commitment, we implemented our Modern Slavery Policy, overseen by an MSA Compliance Officer, to operate alongside and supplement our existing corporate and people policies that help us ensure that our business operates in an ethical and responsible way.
 These include our Health & Safety Policy, Equal Opportunities Policy, Anti-Corruption Policy, Whistleblowing Policy, Conflicts of Interest Policy, Safeguarding Children and Young People Policy and Procedures and Safeguarding Adults at Risk Policy and Procedures.